blacksouane/QARM_RISK/README.md

 - Fama/French [3 factors](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/f-f_factors.html) daily (to extract the rf and rm values)
 - Fama/French [10 industry Portfolio](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/det_10_ind_port.html) daily

 We also used intraday bictoin prices.
 The data are to heavy to be on this repository but can find them here : [Bitcoin Data on Kaggle](https://www.kaggle.com/mczielinski/bitcoin-historical-data).
+So you can download them and put them in the "Data" folder.
 The code should work even if you time span is bigger than ours.

 ## Implementation